 Guide to Driving In Italy - Drive Safe in Italy

-Are there any special requirements for driving in Italy?
+Are there any special requirements for driving or hiring a car in Italy?

 Driving is on the right.
 Drivers tend to be aggressive in Italy so defensive driving is advised, look out for tailgating (cars on your bumper/fender) and crazy overtaking.
 Having a passenger or GPS system to help you navigate while you concentrate on driving is helpful.
 Watch out for the buses only lanes.
 On the autostrada (motorway) you must drive with your lights on.
 Entry and exit roads on the autostrada are very narrow so be sure to slow right down.